-COURSE TITLE DESCRIPTION PREREQUISITES GRAPHIC DESIGN GRAPHIC DESIGN II This one-year course is designed for students who have successfully completed Graphics Design I. Students create projects simulating challenges found in the design industry such as corporate identity, publishing, advertising, and package design.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation.
-Graphic Design Majors only Successful completion of Graphic Design I & Teacher Recommendation Fee: \$40 covers cost GRAPHIC DESIGN II L This one-year course is designed to expand opportunities for applied learning for students concurrently enrolled in Graphic Design II.
-This course provides an in-depth lab experience that applies the processes, concepts, and principles as described in the course of printing paper and ink Graphic Design Majors only Successful goals.
-Project-based learning, collaboration, and portfolio development are essential elements.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to our society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation.
-Completion of Graphic Design I Concurrent enrollment in Graphic Design II & Teacher Recommendation Fee: \$20 for premium paper and ink production plus the cost of additional supplies GRAPHIC DESIGN III This one-year course is designed for students who have successfully completed Graphics Design II.
+COURSE TITLE DESCRIPTION PREREQUISITES GRAPHIC DESIGN GRAPHIC DESIGN III This one-year course is designed for students who have successfully completed Graphics Design II.
 Students create projects simulating challenges found in the design industry.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation.
-Graphic Design Majors only Successful completion of Graphic Design II & Teacher Recommendation Fee: \$40 covers cost of printing paper and ink GRAPHIC DESIGN III L This one-year course is designed to expand opportunities for applied learning for students concurrently enrolled in Graphic Design III.
+Graphic Design Majors only Successful completion of Graphic Design II & Teacher Recommendation Fee: \$40 covers cost of printing paper and GRAPHIC DESIGN III LAB This one-year course is designed to expand opportunities for applied learning for students concurrently enrolled in Graphic Design III.
 This course provides an in-depth lab experience that applies the processes, concepts, and principles as described in the course goals.
 Project-based learning, collaboration, and portfolio development are essential elements of this class.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation.
-Graphic Design Majors only Successful Completion of Graphic Design II Concurrent enrollment in Graphic Design III & Teacher Recommendation Fee: \$20 for premium paper and ink production plus the cost of additional supplies

-COURSE TITLE DESCRIPTION PREREQUISITES GRAPHIC DESIGN AS (ADVANCED STUDIES) These courses will be o This one-year course provides students who have achieved all content standards in Graphic Design an advanced study through investigation and in-depth research.
+This course fulfills one of the elective credits required for high school graduation. ink Graphic Design Majors only Successful Completion of Graphic Design II Concurrent enrollment in Graphic Design III & Teacher Recommendation Fee: \$20 for premium paper and ink production plus the cost of additional supplies GRAPHIC DESIGN AS (ADVANCED STUDIES) This one-year course provides students who have achieved all content standards in Graphic Design an advanced study through investigation and in-depth research.
 The student collaborates with the supervising teacher to design and implement the topic of study.
 Coursework may include various work-based learning experiences such as internships and job shadowing, involvement in a school-based enterprise, completion of a capstone project, and/or portfolio development.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation and may be repeated.
-HE FOLLOWING COURSES COUNT AS DUAL ENROLLMENT COURSES VIA CS . ffered for College of Southern Nevada (CSN) Dual Enrollment program.
-A CSN apprentiate and the context of the context o Graphic Design Majors only Teacher Recommendation Fee: \$20 covers cost of printing paper and ink N Dication must be complete before enrolling high school graduation. ment and is available online through CSN.
-This course fulfills one of the Art/Humanitie es credits required for DUAL ENROLLMENT GRC 104 LAYOUT AND TYPOGRAPHY Fall Semester - GRC 104 (3 credits): Introduction to typography and digital page layout.
+Graphic Design Majors only Teacher Recommendation Fee: \$20 covers cost of printing paper and ink TH HE FOLLOWING COURSES COUNT AS DUAL ENROLLMENT COURSES VIA CS N. These courses will be o offered for College of Southern Nevada (CSN) Dual Enrollment program.
+A CSN appending and is available online through CSN.
+This course fulfills one of the Art/Humanit plication must be DUAL ENROLLMENT GRC 104 LAYOUT AND TYPOGRAPHY Fall Semester - GRC 104 (3 credits): Introduction to typography and digital page layout.
 Emphasis on typographical theory, terminology of traditional and digital processes, fundamentals of typographic design and layout, and design for publications and collateral.
 Teacher Recommendation Students are required to pay all Dual Enrollment fees.
-MEDIA ARTS & COMMUNICATION MULTIMEDIA COMMUNICATION I This one-year course introduces students to media technologies used in business for digital communication.
-Areas of emphasis include: website development, user interface, video, photo, written content, social media marketing, and front-end design.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the Arts/Humanities/CTE credits required for high school graduation.
-Media Arts & Communication Majors only Concurrent enrollment in emphasis of Graphic Design I, Photography I or Video Production I MULTIMEDIA COMMUNICATION II This course is designed for students who have successfully completed Multimedia Communications I. Areas of emphasis include website development, user interface, video, photo, written content, social media marketing, front-end design and advanced content and media creation techniques used in business for digital communication.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the Arts/Humanities/CTE credits required for high school graduation.
-Media Arts & Communication Majors only Successful completion of Multimedia Communications I Concurrent enrollment in emphasis of Graphic Design II, Photography II or Video Production II
+DUAL ENROLLMENT GRC 107 INTRODUCTION TO VISUAL DESIGN Fall Semester - GRC 107 (3 credits): An introductory course in the application and appreciation of the basic principles and elements of design, including form, shape, value, space, color and composition.
+Teacher Recommendation Students are required to pay all Dual Enrollment fees.